Beichuan Qiang Autonomous County: Geography

 Beichuan County has an area of 3084 km2.
 The county varies in elevation from 540 to 4,769 meters in height.

 The county's major rivers, which include the Tongkou River, the Anchang River, and the Pingtong River (平通河 (Píngtōng Hé)) belong to the larger Fu River watershed.

 History and culture

 The first administrative county of Beichuan was set up in 564 A.D. during the Northern Zhou dynasty.
 The Tang dynasty first created another county, Shiquan (石泉 (石泉, Shíquán)) inside the original Beichuan county in 634 A.D., then in 651 A.D. merged Beichuan county into Shiquan.
 The Republic of China changed the county name back to Beichuan in 1914 because there had been a Shiquan county in Shaanxi province before 564 A.D.

-In 1988, the China granted Beichuan county the status of Qiang autonomy.
+In 1988, China granted Beichuan county the status of Qiang autonomy.
 The Beichuan Qiang Autonomous County was formally created on July 6, 2003.